Radr443/RadrsMultiTool/README.md

 22/02/2025
 Added Ericzimmerman site for a few other tools we go over in detecting Added Nirsoft Site for a few other tools we go over in detecting

+27/02/2025
+Switched Prev file recovery to Recuva the previous one is dog shit :)